Authored by Rick Carter and Neva Hubbert, January 15, 2018

 In 2017, the City of St. Louis Park, MN made a commitment to achieve carbon-neutrality by 2040.
 With the assistance of the Great Plains Institute and LHB (and using the Regional Indicators Initiative, created by LHB), the City is developing a Climate Action Plan to promote net-zero buildings, achieve carbon-neutral electricity by 2025, and advance strategies for thermal efficiency and decarbonization.
 To become carbon-neutral by 2040, and accounting for continued population and job growth, St. Louis Park will target reducing their emissions by around 30 thousand tons every year3.
 This yearly savings is equal to the carbon emitted from approximately 3 thousand homes’ energy use in one year2.

-In 2007, LHB designed a pipe for Xcel Energy to supply gas for the High Bridge Energy Plant in St. Paul, MN.
+In 2007, LHB designed a pipeline for Xcel Energy to supply gas for the High Bridge Energy Plant in St. Paul, MN.
 Implementing this pipe allowed Xcel Energy to use natural gas versus coal to produce electricity, resulting in a savings of about 1 million tons of carbon per year.
 This yearly savings is equivalent to the carbon emitted from 108 thousand homes’ energy use in one year.
 Since 2007, the plant has reduced carbon emissions by 10 million tons.

 The Minnesota Legislature passed the Next Generation Energy Act in 2007 which set the goal to significantly reduce the state’s greenhouse gas (GHG) emissions.
 In 2014, Minnesota’s GHG emissions were only 4% lower than emissions from 2005.
 The state is still aiming to see an 80% reduction in GHG emissions by 20504.
 This will require gradually reducing emissions so that by 2050 Minnesota’s collective emissions will be 137.8 million tons less than the 2007 baseline.
 That savings is equivalent of removing around 313 thousand homes’ yearly energy use emissions every year until 2050.